YueminGong/Azure_Kinect_basic_study/README.md

-!!
-Please install those two SDKs using the original path, as the software suggested.
+:bangbang::bangbang: Please install those two SDKs using the original path, as the software suggested.

 #  Environment set up

-!!!!Please do not name the project folder the same as the system path
+:bangbang::bangbang:Please do not name the project folder the same as the system path

 you can set up folder like:
 ![project](https://github.com/YueminGong/basic_study/blob/main/image/windows.png)